Agentic systems interpret underspecified instructions

 1. Semantic underspecification.
 Natural language specifications don't have precise denotations.
 "Write a summary" admits a space of valid interpretations — different lengths, emphases, structures.
 This is a property of the specification language itself, not the engine.

 2. Execution indeterminism.
 The same prompt can produce different outputs across runs due to sampling (temperature > 0).
-This is a property of the execution engine — conceptually simpler than semantic underspecification, and largely eliminable via temperature=0, though implementation details (floating-point non-determinism, batching, infrastructure changes) mean true determinism is hard to guarantee in practice.
-All deployed systems exhibit indeterminism and often benefit from it.
+This is a property of the execution engine — conceptually simpler than semantic underspecification, and largely eliminable via temperature=0, though implementation details (floating-point non-determinism, batching, infrastructure changes) make true determinism hard to guarantee in practice.
+Deployed systems run with indeterminism anyway, and often benefit from it.

 The two are not entirely orthogonal — indeterminism is the mechanism by which different interpretations get surfaced across runs — but they are fundamentally different in kind.
 The first is semantics; the second is engineering.